-The three types of board meetings
+Types of board meetings

-1. Regular meetings
+Regular meetings

 Under the Open Meetings Act, all boards must adopt a calendar of regular board meetings that reflects the date, time and place of each meeting.
 All meetings on the calendar are the regular meetings of the board.
 Regular board meetings feature an agenda for action and discussion, which may be amended at the meeting (as opposed to special meetings, where the agenda cannot be altered).
 The regular meeting schedule must be made available to the public.
-Additional notice requirements apply to regular meetings in which the school calendar will be considered and will be adopted (see "Additional notices" on next page).
+Additional notice requirements apply to regular meetings in which the school calendar will be considered and will be adopted (see "Adopting the school calendar" next page).

-2. Special meetings
+Special meetings